AllenDufort/TowerofBabel/README.md

     The preprocessing involves factorizing the dataset by the category, which associates the category names with a numerical index (a value 0 to 4), and saves it in a new column called CategoryId.
-    Next in the preprocessing, we remove all the tags, special characters, and stop words from the dataset, we convert all the words to lowercase, and then we lemmatize the words
+    Next in the preprocessing, we remove all special characters, and stop words from the dataset, we convert all the words to lowercase, and then we lemmatize the words

         Lemmatization groups words with similar meanings to one word